srbhr/Life-Principles-Notes/Master.md

 6. Reject the illusions of certainty and learn to think in degrees of uncertainty.
 7. Avoid being either a blowhard or a waffler.
 Aim to be purely decisive.
 8. Learn from experience, whether success or failure.
-9. Use precision questioning to bring out the best in others and to let others bring out the best in you.
+9. Use precision questioning to bring out the best in others, and to let others bring out the best in you.
 10. Try, fail, analyze, and adjust.
 And try again.
-11. There are no universally correct commandments including these.
+11. There are no universally correct commandments, including these.
 Question everything.

 </br>

-## Biggest Threat to decision making is Harmful Emotions
+## Biggest Threat to decision-making is Harmful Emotions

-Decision making needs to be done under clear skies.
+Decision-making needs to be done under clear skies.
 Where your thinking is not impacted by emotions, or any random circumstances.
 Rely on logic, reasoning, and common sense if you want to get the best picture of reality.
-Also, Decision making is a two step process:
+Also, Decision-making is a two-step process:

 1. Learning all the important details.
 2. Making decision based on data (learned details.)